-Your home's heating, ventilation, and air conditioning (HVAC) system accounts for nearly 60 percent of your total energy bill.
-Since it runs at least half the day, it is the highest energy-using appliance in your home.
+Your heating, ventilation, and air conditioning (HVAC) accounts for 60 percent of your energy bills.
+Since a cooling system runs for at least half the day during the summer, it's the highest energy-using appliance in the home.

-Is 78 degrees too warm for your comfort?
-Use ceiling fans or room fans to move the air and cool your rooms.
+Is 78 degrees too warm for you?
+Use ceiling fans or other room fans to move the conditioned air through your home.
 And drink more water.
-It will cool you down and improve your health and reduce your grocery bills.
+Not only can it cool you down, but it may also improve your health and reduce your grocery bills.

 2. Program Your Settings

 ... with a programmable thermostat.
-We replaced the thermostat in our apartment with a simple Honeywell model that we purchased at a home improvement store.
-It allows us to control our temperature settings and save on energy costs.
+We replaced the thermostat in our apartment with a simple Honeywell model from a home improvement store.
+It gives us better control of the temperature settings throughout the day.

-Some cities provide programmable thermostats for their residential customers.
-San Antonio, Texas, residents can apply for a FREE Smart Thermostat (Peak Saver Thermostat) from CPS Energy or call 866-222-7645 for details.
+Some American cities provide free, programmable thermostats to their residential customers.
+San Antonio is one example.
+Residents there can apply for a free smart thermostat (the Peak Saver Thermostat) from CPS Energy.

 3. Change Your Filters

 ... at least once a month.
-Every two weeks may be necessary for optimum performance.
+Every two weeks may be necessary during the summer for the best performance.

-Air conditioner (AC) filters get dirty quickly during the summer months.
-A dirty filter puts a strain on the system, making it run harder and longer.
-Not only will this create a higher energy bill, but it will also shorten the life of your system.
+Air conditioner (AC) filters get dirtier during the summer.
+A dirty filter puts more strain on your cooling system, causing it to run harder and longer.
+Not only does this create a higher energy bill, but it also shortens the life of your air conditioner.